elwinar/rambler/README.md

 ### Options

-You can tell rambler to repeat the process while there is a migration to apply (or reverse) with the `all` flag (or its shorthand, `a`).
+- `--all, -a` repeat the command until there is no more migration to apply/reverse.
+- `--no-save` doesn't save the applied/reversed migration.
+This option is mainly destined to allow faster iteration when writing the migration.

 ### Errors